Overview of Corporate Governance Structure

 Directors and the Board of Directors

-The Board of Directors convenes regularly once a month and holds extraordinary meetings as necessary to make important business decisions and supervise the execution of operations.
-As of March 30, 2021, there were 13 directors, four of whom were outside directors.
+Guided by the Board of Directors Regulations, the Board of Directors convenes regularly (once a month) and holds extraordinary meetings as necessary to make important business decisions and supervise the execution of operations.
+As of March 30, 2022, there were 13 directors, five of these were outside directors.
 To clarify executive responsibilities for each fiscal year, the term of directors is set at one year.

 Director Selection Criteria